kubernetes-sigs/nfs-subdir-external-provisioner/README.md

 [`git subtree`](https://github.com/git/git/blob/master/contrib/subtree/git-subtree.txt)
-is the recommended way of maintaining a copy of the rules inside the `build-rules` directory of a project.
+is the recommended way of maintaining a copy of the rules inside the `release-tools` directory of a project.
 This way, it is possible to make changes also locally, test them and then push them back to the shared repository at a later time.

 Cheat sheet:

+- `git subtree add --prefix=release-tools https://github.com/pohly/csi-release-tools.git master` - add release tools to a repo which does not have them yet (only once)
-- `git subtree pull --prefix=build-rules https://github.com/kubernetes-csi/csi-build-rules.git master` - update local copy to latest upstream
+- `git subtree pull --prefix=release-tools https://github.com/kubernetes-csi/csi-release-tools.git master` - update local copy to latest upstream (whenever upstream changes)
-- edit, `git commit`, `git subtree push --prefix=build-rules git@github.com:<user>/csi-build-rules.git <my-new-or-existing-branch>` - push to a new branch before submitting a PR
+- edit, `git commit`, `git subtree push --prefix=release-tools git@github.com:<user>/csi-release-tools.git <my-new-or-existing-branch>` - push to a new branch before submitting a PR